-Literature searching is part of your research.
-Record the date, database(s), and the search strategy you use.
+Literature searching is part of your research process.
+Record the date, the database(s) you searched, and the search strategy or strategies you used.

 All of these approaches are useful in literature searches.
 Often you will use all three approaches for the same search topic.